Skip to content

 Single Zone Mini Splits

-- These systems are particularly great if you only want to cool and heat one specific room like an attic or garage.
+• These systems are particularly great if you only want to cool and heat one specific room like an attic, garage, or addition.
 They are also great when you don’t want to mess with existing ductwork.

 Multi-Zone Mini Splits

-- How this mini-split works: In a multi-zone system, several indoor units all hook up to a single outdoor unit.
-The number of indoor units depend on the number of spaces you want to cool, but they alll connect back their one compressor outdoors.
+• How this mini-split works: In a multi-zone system, several indoor units all hook up to a single outdoor unit.
+The number of indoor units depends on the number of spaces you want to cool, but they all connect back to one compressor outdoors.

 Overall, your decision to just heat or cool one or multiple rooms in your house will be the answer to which mini-split system you’ll need.
 Also, depending on the size of your cooling needs (which you can calculate and compare here), figuring this out may help in making your decision as well.